Spartan-71/Helix/README.md

 <div>
   <p align="center">
-    <i>A blazing-fast, terminal-native AI chat interface — talk to any LLM, right from your shell.</i>
+    <i>A terminal-native AI chat interface — talk to any LLM, right from your shell.</i>
   </p>
 </div>